 Participants in the Haberdashers’ Overseas Scholarships, sponsored by the Haberdashers’ Livery Company, go on a five-day wilderness trail in South Africa.
-They then volunteer with a project for children orphaned by HIV/AIDS.
-In the process they experience wild nature, develop leadership skills, come to understand other cultures, and learn a new way of life.
+They then volunteer with a project for vulnerable youth orphaned by HIV/AIDS.
+In the process, they experience wild nature, develop leadership skills, come to understand other cultures and learn a new way of life.

 The scholarship programme is only open to school leavers from Haberdashers’ schools.

-- Volunteer experience with the Umzi Wethu Training Academy, which serves orphans affected by HIV/Aids.
-Work experience, interaction with young people from another culture, and community visits help Haberdashers’ particiapnts grow in emotional maturity and social competence.
+Volunteer experience with the Umzi Wethu Training Academy, which serves orphans affected by HIV/Aids.
+Work experience, interaction with young people from another culture, and community visits help Haberdashers’ participants grow in emotional maturity and social competence.

 Before the programme, participants meet in London at Haberdashers’ Hall, where they get acquainted with their fellow travellers and receive a full briefing on their itinerary, equipment, and travel needs.
 Students are responsible for arranging flights independently.

-The programme itself take place during summer.
-Its timing is planned to ensure that students are home in time to collected their A level results (and process through clearing if necessary.)
+The programme itself takes place during summer. it is timed to ensure that students are home in time to collect their A level results (and process through clearing if necessary.)